alphagov/forms/design/prototype-version-6/README.md

 ![Edit form summary page.
 Screenshot](screenshots/010-Edit-form-summary-page.png) *Page with “Apply for a juggling licence” caption above the heading “Form summary page”.*

-There is a paragraph describing what the summary page is to help the form creator, “This page lists all the questions and answers so people can check them before they submit the form.”
+There is a paragraph describing what the summary page is to help the form creator: “This page lists all the questions and answers so people can check them before they submit the form.”

-This is followed by some additional help text about what this page is for by giving additional context “You can add a declaration for people to confirm their answers.
-For example:” and an example “By submitting this form you are confirming that, to the best of your knowledge, the answers you are providing are correct.”
+This is followed by some additional help text about what this page is for, to give additional context: “You can add a declaration for people to confirm their answers.
+For example:” It then gives an example, which says “By submitting this form you are confirming that, to the best of your knowledge, the answers you are providing are correct.”

-There is a secondary heading label, “Declaration” before a text area with a character counter, “You have 2,000 characters remaining”, giving form creators an idea of how much they have left of a 2,000 character limit.
+There is a secondary heading label, “Declaration”, before a text area with a character counter that says “You have 2,000 characters remaining”.
+This gives form creators an idea of how many characters they have left within a 2,000 character limit.

-At the end of the page is a green “Save and continue” button along side a grey “Save and preview” secondary action button.
+At the end of the page there’s a green “Save and continue” button alongside a grey “Save and preview” secondary action button.

 <!-- describe side preview pane -->
-On the right side of the screen there is a secondary heading, “Page preview” above an iframe.
+On the right side of the screen there is a secondary heading, “Page preview”, above an iframe.

-The iframe includes the title “Check your answers before submitting your form” and the questions that have been added to the form so far, each having a corresponding “Change” link.
+The iframe includes the title “Check your answers before submitting your form” and the questions that have been added to the form so far.
+Each has a corresponding “Change” link.
 There is a faded green “Agree and submit” button for illustrative purposes.

 <img alt="Preview iframe of form summary page.
 Screenshot" src="screenshots/010-Edit-form-summary-page-iframe.png" height="500" />
 <em>Close up of preview iframe showing the second level heading “Declaration” followed by added content “By submitting this form you are confirming that, to the best of your knowledge, the answers you are providing are correct.”</em>